Applying to Cherry Hill Seminary

 What about classes that are offered by two departments?

-When do I have to take the core courses (Ethics & Boundaries, Introduction to Pagan Theology, and Contemporary Global Paganisms)?
+When do I have to take the core courses (Ethics & Boundaries, Introduction to Pagan Theology, Soul Work, and Contemporary Global Paganisms)?

 Core courses must be successfully completed during your first 24 credit-hours or unithours at CHS.
 Contemporary Global Paganisms will be offered each Fall Semester, and Ethics and Boundaries and Introduction to Pagan Theology will be offered each Spring Semester.